OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    * Questions hoping to answer with the data:

-   1. Defining geographic areas that are "Food Deserts"
+   1. What geographic areas in the Austin, Texas metro area are defined as "Food Deserts"?

    2. abc